zzc-1998/NR-3DQA/README.md

 pip install scikit-image
 ```

+## Environment settings
+We test the code with Python 3.7 (and higher) on the Windows platform and the code may run on linux as well.

 ## Demo
 The **demo.py** includes a demo for the feature extraction of colored point cloud and we provide with a colored point cloud sample **hhi_5.ply**.